VIRiONT-network/VIRiONT_paper/README.md

 The selected references are used to independently run the pipeline and produce as many consensus sequences as selected references for each barcode.

 *note: if you're not confident with this option, it is posssible to set the **MI_cutoff** to 100 for getting only the major best-matching reference.*

+# Few words about CANU and read correction

+The error rate associated with ONT technologies remain one of the main issues.
+However several long read correction methods are now available to significantly decrease the error rate.
+Here, we choose to use for VIRiONT the [CANU assembler](https://canu.readthedocs.io/en/latest/), which can also correct reads instead of de novo assembly.
+If a read correction is envisaged for your data, please keep in mind these informations:
+-Dont hesitate to visit the official documentation to learn more about CANU [https://canu.readthedocs.io/en/latest/](https://canu.readthedocs.io/en/latest/).
+-The "maxInputCoverage" parameter is tunable with VIRiONT.
+This parameter subsample data if too low, and significantly increase computing time if to high.
+Depending on your read load and computing capacities, choose this parameter carefully.
+-The "correctedErrorRate" parameter is also tunable with VIRiONT.
+Change this parameter can impact read correction and increase/decrease computing time.
+-Read correction with VIRiONT is done after read assignation on the the major best-matching references selected.
+-The correction step redirect all resources (threads and memory) on CANU.
+-The corrected reads from CANU are in a fasta format output.
+Due to a conversion fasta=>fastq , the basequality associated information is lost during the conversion process.
+VIRiONT set default quality to "?"
+(Phred score 30 in the ASCI table).
+Some variant calling parameters should become useless.

 # Concerning the mutation research module